junjhon12/price-tracker/PRO-TIPS.md

 ## 2. switching models on the fly

 ### why
-not every task needs the same model. opus is great at reasoning but slow and expensive. haiku is fast and cheap, perfect for search-heavy work and simple edits. sonnet is the balanced default. picking right per-task can 10x your throughput and cut spend.
+not every task needs the same model.
+- opus is great at reasoning but slow and expensive.
+- haiku is fast and cheap, perfect for search-heavy work and simple edits.
+- sonnet is the balanced default.

+picking right per-task can 10x your throughput and cut spend.
+*this is important since you've got only $20 in credits for this workshop unless you've just got it like that. but unless you're mr. moneybags then try using smaller/cheaper models for smaller, simpler, isolated, or one-off tasks.*

 ### in an interactive session